danbev/learning-ai/notes/transformers.md

 other words in the sentence.
 And we do this for all words/tokens as well.
 The dot product will give us some value that indicates how similar the two words are (how far apart they are in the embedding space).
+Once again I'd like to point out that if we had a longer sequence the QK matrix would be larger.

 The next thing we do is we scale the values in the matrix by dividing them by the square root of the embedding dimension.
 Recall that this called the